The Tuckernuck Insider’s Guide to Washington, DC

 Tour Dumbarton Oaks

 This old, historic estate at the highest point of Georgetown was established in 1920.
-The property contains museums with ancient Byzantine art and a world-class garden designed by landscape gardener Beatrix Farrand that is a feast for the eyes.
-The upper sixteen acres were transferred to Harvard University in 1940 to establish a research institute for Byzantine Studies, Pre-Columbian Studies, and Garden and Landscape Studies.
+The property contains museums with ancient Byzantine art and a world-class garden designed by landscape gardener Beatrix Farrand that is a feast for the eyes

 Take an Urban Hike through Roosevelt Island